kyeGovannoni/BlackJack_project/README.md

 **-- Work in Progress, core elements are working however there are still some bugs and additional features that need to be added.**

-The purpose of this project was to try and recreate some of the elements from the game blackjack.
+The purpose of this project was to try and recreate some of the elements from the game blackjack in the hopes of running some simulated situations and game strategies.

 Within the blackjack directory are the main game files, these files establish the elements needed for a playable game.